 Employees taking more time off actually increases business efficiency and cuts costs.
 Sounds pretty backwards, right?
 Well, when it comes to paid sick leave, that’s the case.
 Paid sick days help to alleviate the pain of “presenteeism” – otherwise known as the productivity lost when employees work sick.
 One study found that 50% of respondents have experienced at least one day at work where they’ve been unable to concentrate due to illness or being worried about a sick family member.

 One “off” day a year may not seem like a huge deal on the surface, but presenteeism is a large-scale issue that has a significant impact on the economy.
-A year-long survey of nearly 30,000 working adults known as the “American Productivity Audit” calculated the cost of presenteeism in the U.S. to be over $150 billion annually.
-By allocating paid sick leave, you can boost employee performance, engagement, and well-being.
+A year-long survey of nearly 30,000 working adults known as the “American Productivity Audit” calculated the cost of presenteeism in the U.S. to be over $225 billion a year By allocating paid sick leave, you can boost employee performance, engagement, and well-being.